leecrossley/GAPlugin/README.md

 # GAPlugin

+**NOTE: This temporary fork has been updated support 64-bit iOS (7.1.1) with the GA 3.0 SDK for iOS.**

 > Google Analytics plugin for iOS and Android.
 This allows you to post usage information to your Google Analytics account.

 ## Preparation: